In this section you will find external resources to support nursing, midwifery and care staff research.

 Since 1999, NICE has provided the NHS, and those who rely on it for their care, with an increasing range of advice on effective, good value healthcare, and have gained a reputation for rigour, independence and objectivity.
 In April 2013, NICE gained new responsibilities for providing guidance for those working in social care.

-NICE in partnership with HEE also provides quick access to reliable information for health and social care professionals.
+NICE, in partnership with Health Education England, also provides quick access to reliable information for health and social care professionals.
 Using this evidence service you can use the healthcare databases advanced search (HDAS), or search journals, databases and specialist evidence via OpenAthens.

 World Health Organisation (WHO) Collaborating Centre

-WHO collaborating centres are institutions such as research institutes, parts of universities or academies, which are designated by the Director-General to carry out activities in support of the Organization’s programmes.
-Currently there are over 700 WHO collaborating centres in over 80 Member States working with WHO on areas such as nursing, occupational health, communicable diseases, nutrition, mental health, chronic diseases and health technologies.
+WHO collaborating centres are institutions such as research institutes, parts of universities or academies, which are designated by the Director-General to carry out activities in support of the organisation’s programmes.
+Currently there are over 700 WHO collaborating centres in over 80 member states working with WHO on areas such as nursing, occupational health, communicable diseases, nutrition, mental health, chronic diseases and health technologies.

 WHO’s goal is to build a better, healthier future for people all over the world.
 Working through offices in more than 150 countries, WHO staff work side by side with governments and other partners to ensure the highest attainable level of health for all people.